hongks/poor-man-dns/README.md

 ## troubleshooting

 1. executable file:
-   * in most cases, removing the **cache.sqlite**, and re-run the executable will help out.
+   * in most cases, removing the **cache.sqlite**, and re-run the executable will sort the issue.

 2. git clone:
    * pull the latest version, and re-run.